 While overall national home sales fell by 1.7% in the United States, Kansas continued to see an increase with a rise of 3.6% in 2017.

-Read on for some of our top tips and tricks for the lowest mortgage rates possible.
+Read on for some of our top tips and tricks for the best mortgage rates for first time buyers.

 When you buy a house, you’re asked to make a down payment.
 This is usually around 20% of the price of the house in order to get a really good mortgage payment.
 So if you’re buying a home for $236,000, you can expect to make a down payment of around $50,000.